joelberkeley/spidr/pjrt-plugins/xla-cuda/README.md

     nvcr.io/nvidia/tensorrt:23.11-py3   \
     bash
 ```
 Note the image version `23.11`.
-Next, in the Docker container, install `pack` (the container uses Ubuntu), and the plugin with
+Next, in the Docker container, install `pack` (the container uses Ubuntu).
+Finally, install the plugin with
 ```
 pack install pjrt-plugin-xla-cuda
 ```